carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 - "How can we evaluate a model's ability to capture a true signal/relationship in the data versus spurious noise?"
 ---

+# Linear Regression
+Linear regression is powerful technique that is often used to understand whether and how certain *predictor variables* (e.g., garage size, year built, etc.) in a dataset **linearly relate** to some *target variable* (e.g., house sale prices).
+Starting with linear models when working with high-dimensional data can offer several advantages including:

+* Simplicity and Interpretability: Linear models, such as linear regression, are relatively simple and interpretable.
+They provide a clear understanding of how each predictor variable contributes to the outcome, which can be especially valuable in exploratory analysis.

+* Baseline Understanding: Linear models can serve as a baseline for assessing the predictive power of individual features.
+This baseline helps you understand which features have a significant impact on the target variable and which ones might be less influential.

+* Feature Selection: Linear models can help you identify relevant features by looking at the estimated coefficients.
+Features with large coefficients are likely to have a stronger impact on the outcome, while those with small coefficients might have negligible effects

+While linear models have their merits, it's important to recognize that they might not capture complex (nonlinear) relationships present in the data.
+However, they are often the best option available when working in a high-dimensional context unless data is extremely limited.

 ##  Goals of Linear Regression
-Linear regression is powerful technique that is often used to understand whether and how certain *predictor variables* (e.g., garage size, year built, etc.) in a dataset **linearly relate** to some *target variable* (e.g., house sale prices).
-By modeling these relationships in the housing data, we can:
+By fitting linear models to the Ames housing dataset, we can...

 1. **Predict**: Use predictive modeling to predict hypothetical/future sale prices based on observed values of the predictor variables in our dataset (e.g., garage size, year built, etc.).
-2. **Explain**: Use statistics to make scientific claims concerning which predictor variables have a significant impact on sale price — the target variable
+2. **Explain**: Use statistics to make scientific claims concerning which predictor variables have a significant impact on sale price — the target variable (a.k.a. response / dependent variable)

+**"Target" and "Predictor" Synonyms**
+* Predictor = independent = feature
+* Target = dependent = response = outcome

 In this workshop, we will explore how we can exploit well-established machine learning methods, including *feature selection*, and *regularization techniques* (more on these terms later), to achieve both of the above goals on high-dimensional datasets.